China–North Korea relations: 1960s

 After Cultural Revolution was launched in May 1966, relations between China and North Korea deteriorated rapidly.
-Inspired by the Cultural Revolution, students from the Chinese diaspora in Pyongyang patriotic hike by waving the Chinese flag and shouting "Long live Chairman Mao!" and "Long live the Communist Party!".
+Inspired by the Cultural Revolution, students from the Chinese diaspora in Pyongyang organized a patriotic hike by waving the Chinese flag and shouting "Long live Chairman Mao!" and "Long live the Communist Party!".
 The WPK secretary of the school attempted to stop them, but the students stormed the secretary's office on 23 August, leading North Korea to close the school.
-The Workers' Party of Korea also criticized the Cultural Revolution and described Mao Zedong as "an old fool who has gone out of his mind."
-Red Guards referred to Kim Il Sung as a "fat revisionist."
+The Workers' Party of Korea also criticized the Cultural Revolution and described Mao Zedong as "an old fool who has gone out of his mind".
+Red Guards referred to Kim Il Sung as a "fat revisionist".
 North Korea installed posters with anti-Mao slogans along the border with China, which remained until 1968.
-China pressured North Korea to relinquish parts of Mount Paektu, threatening a military intervention.
+China pressured North Korea to relinquish parts of the Paektu Mountain, threatening a military intervention.
 China recalled its ambassador from Pyongyang in October 1966, and the Red Guards criticized North Korea as being "revisionist" in the Dongfanghong newspaper.
 Tensions between Chinese Red Guards and North Korea led to some armed clashes between 1968 and 1969, with ethnic Koreans in Yanbian massacred by Red Guards.
 North Korea threatened to cut the Chinese diaspora from the country's public distribution system if they did not leave North Korea or naturalized, leading to their near-total decimation.

 1970s

 In the 1970s, relations between China and North Korea improved.
 In April 1970, Chinese premier Zhou Enlai traveled to Pyongyang to apologize for their treatment of North Korea.
 When speaking about the two nations' "blood-cemented" friendship, Zhou stated, "China and Korea are neighbors as closely related as lips and teeth".
 Mao and Kim again started to call each other "Great Leader".
-On 4 February 1971, North Korean state media published an article titled Let Us Adhere to Proletarian Dictatorship and Proletarian Democracy, which mirrored the Rodong Sinmunarticle from 1968.
+On 4 February 1971, North Korean state media published an article titled Let Us Adhere to Proletarian Dictatorship and Proletarian Democracy, which mirrored the Rodong Sinmun article from 1968.
 Former North Korean Chinese were also allowed to restore their citizenship.

 In addition, Japan's growing alliance with the U.S. threatened both China and North Korea, bringing them both closer together.
 In November 1969, the U.S. and Japan released a joint statement stating America's hope for Japan to become a key ally in Asia, along with emphasizing the importance of Taiwan and South Korea in Japanese national security.
 Shortly after, in June 1970, the U.S.-Japan Security Treaty was extended, allowing American military bases to continue operation in Japan, and ensuring that they would both act to defend each other in the event of a war.
 This encroaching Japanese influence compelled China to declare their approval of North Korea's "eight-point program for the peaceful unification of Korea" and to advocate for the disbandment of the UN Commission for the Unification of Korea in 1972.
 In 1973, the Pyongyang Metro was constructed with Chinese assistance.